tomfielden/TerikoTableau/README.md

 ```

 * Distributor
-    Join "DISTRIBUTOR" to Excel.Distributor.Old to pick up new names (detailed in Excel)
+    Join "DISTRIBUTOR" to Distributor.Old to pick up new names (detailed in .CSV)

 ```
     IF ISNULL([Old]) THEN